booqable/wordpress-plugin/readme.txt

 == Description ==

-Make sure to sign up for an account at https://booqable.com first.
+**Booqable** is easy to use Online Rental Software.
+It's used by rental companies, large organizations and universities all over the world.

-After you've added the products you wan't to rent out you can install the plugin.
+Make sure to sign up for an account at https://booqable.com first and activate the "Store plugin".
+After you add products you wan't to rent out you can install the plugin and start accepting online reservations.

 == Installation ==